-Here are a few areas we think will continue to see investment from CPG marketers in 2021.
+Here were a few areas that continued to see investment from CPG marketers in 2021.

 These days, consumers are constantly shifting between devices, media channels, social platforms, apps, and physical locations.
 By taking an omnichannel approach in your marketing campaigns, you not only create a seamless shopping experience across multiple touchpoints but also encourage positive brand associations.

 Omnichannel marketing allows you to provide your customers with what they need at the right moment on their customer journey, which lets people know that you're focused on meeting their personal interests.

 A lot of brands decided to stop advertising on Facebook due to the platform's handling of hate speech and misinformation.
 This brought up the subject of transparency and being able to have control over where your ad is being placed.